 Mumbai, the city of dreams and the wealthiest city in the country is home to the highest number of millionaires in India.
-Undeniably it is the land of the most expensive homes in the country, homes costing not less than a billion.
+Undeniably it is the land of the most luxury living and the most expensive homes of those millionaires in India, homes costing not less than a billion.
 Leaf through this post to discover the owners and specifics of these palatial residences which happen to be important landmarks of the city.

 1. Mukesh Ambani’s Antilia

 An Indian billionaire businessman and the 10th richest man in the world as of March 2021 Mukesh Ambani moved into Antilia in 2012.
 We are all aware of this skyscraper mansion which is one of the largest in the world, and the second-most prized residence after Buckingham Palace.
 Located at Altamount Road, Cumbala Hill this magnificent private home has 27 floors (equal to 40 storeys because of extremely high ceilings) and is spread across 40,000 square feet.
 A temple, spa, swimming pool, health centre and terrace garden is imaginable in this palatial house, but the mind-boggling amenities include 9 high-speed elevators, three helipads, a 50 seater theatre, and a garage capacity of 168 cars.
 High-maintenance indeed, this deluxe home demands 600 staffers.
 Antilia can survive an earthquake with a magnitude of 8.
 The conceptualization of this luxurious home takes inspiration from Lotus and Sun and utilizes marble, crystals, and mother-of-pearl.
 The world’s most expensive private home Antilia is a luxury house and it is valued at $2.2 billion as of May 2020.